DIY Ikea TV Stand — Sharing the super-easy tutorial for how to make this trendy Ikea hack for your very own, custom Ikea TV stand or IKEA TV cabinet.

 Don’t be intimidated by this materials list though.
 It’s seriously as simple as combining all of the pieces together!

-Materials for a DIY IKEA TV Cabinet —
+Materials and Tools for a DIY IKEA TV Cabinet

 How To Make A DIY Ikea TV Stand

-Rather than using the BESTA legs, twist the natural wood legs onto the bottom of the frames instead.
+Step 2 – Rather than using the BESTA legs twist the natural wood legs onto the bottom of the frames instead.

-You could easily cut the grasscloth to fit behind the glass, but I liked the look of a matte finished.
+You could easily cut the grasscloth to fit behind the glass, but I liked the look of a matte finish.

-Use the hot glue gun and cane trim to glue and edge piece all around the grasscloth edges for a more finished look.
+Use the hot glue gun and cane trim to glue and edge pieces all around the grasscloth edges for a more finished look.

 If you’re savvy, you can use a table or rotary saw to cut the wood to fit the top of the cabinets, including the width of the doors, which is 16 3/4 deep by 47 1/4 wide.

-If you’re not confident in cutting your own wood, you can ask your local home improvement store to it to size for you.
+If you’re not confident in cutting your own wood, you can ask your local home improvement store to size it for you.

 IKEA TV Stand Alternatives